-In our suppression cases we have directly handled 15 cases in which the responsible parties were issued an invoice for the incurred costs totaling approx. \$13,891.55.
-The total amount involved in all pending civil and criminal cases is \$25,763.23.
+In suppression cases, the MFC investigators directly handled 22 cases, in which the responsible parties were issued an invoice for the incurred costs totaling approximately \$13,162.29.
+The total amount involved in all pending civil and criminal cases is \$33,842.67.
 This includes suppressions, misdemeanor and felony restitutions.
-There are some of the cases that money totals are not yet available and will have to be added to next fiscal year.
-The total number of all investigated cases criminal or civil is approximately 100 cases.
+FY14 cases in which a money totals had not yet been determined will be reported next fiscal year.
+The total number of all investigated cases, criminal and civil, is approximately 110 cases.